sungnga/instagram-clone-app/README.md

 ### 39. Implementing log in with username or phone number functionality:
 - The next thing we want to do is allow users to log in with their username or phone number.
 The input they can provide are either username, email, or phone
-- For example, if the input they provide is not an email, we can write a users query on Hasura graphQL to look up a user's email based on the username or phone they provide
+- For example, if the input they provide is not an email, we can write a users query on Hasura graphQL to look up a user's email based on the username or phone they provided
 - In src/graphql/queries.js file:
   - Write a GET_USER_EMAIL query that runs the getUserEmail query function
   - The getUserEmail query function: